Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Real-World Deployment and Evaluation of Kwame for Science

 \subsection{Question Answering Accuracy}

-Users could provide feedback by upvoting or downvoting answers in response to the question “Was this helpful?.”
+Users could provide feedback by upvoting or downvoting answers in response to the question “Was this helpful?”.
 To evaluate Kwame for Science, we used the metrics top 1 and top 3 accuracies.
 Top 1 accuracy quantifies performance assuming only one answer was returned and voted on.
 Top 3 accuracy refers to the performance where for each question that received a vote, at least one answer was rated as helpful out of the 3 answers that were returned.
 Our evaluation results showed 72.6\% top 1 accuracy (n=197 answers), and 87.2\% top 3 accuracy (n=109 questions).
 The top 3 accuracy result is good, showing that Kwame for Science has a high chance of giving at least one useful answer among the 3.
 We also performed qualitative analysis categorizing the reasons the model incorrectly answered questions to provide insights for future improvements (Table \ref{tab:incorrect_reasons}).
 Some challenging cases occurred when there were typos in the spelling of scientific words, the questions were incomprehensible and the questions were outside the scope of the knowledge source.
 Also, some unhelpful answers were cases where the returned paragraph was incomplete due to issues with the dataset, and the answers were related to the question but did not directly provide an answer.
 These issues are similar to those encountered by Raamadhurai et al. in their real-world deployment of Curio SmartChat \cite{raamadhurai2019}.